WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 Implement the following features below.

 #### 🖥 Requirements
-- You are to **implement** the **Feature Slices** below
 - Implement it with Test Driven Development
 - Front-end should call the backend to get the data -OR- implement it without a backend (use test data and stubs)
 - Hint: You can copy the feature names below, and literally use them as your very outside test names!

 ### 📜 Feature Slices
 #### ~~Feature #1: Shows the text "Hello World"~~   `Done for you`